neos/fusion-form/Documentation/FusionForm.rst

 :field.form: (Form, defaults to `form` from fusion-context) The form the field is rendered for.
 Usually defined by a `Neos.Fusion.Form:FormComponent`_.
 :field.name: (string) The fieldname, use square bracket syntax for nested properties.
 :field.multiple: (boolean, default = false) Determine wether the field can contain multiple values like checkboxes or selects.
+:field.value: (any, default = null) The target value of fields (for checkbox, radio and select.option)

 Attributes to be used by the renderer of derived types: